 How much does it cost?

-I charge £85 a session and a session lasts an hour - I never like to cut you off mid-flow so we'll stop at an appropriate point after an hour.
+For individual sessions, I charge £75 a session and a session lasts an hour - I never like to cut you off mid-flow so we'll stop at an appropriate point after an hour.
 You can pay on the day by card.

 What can I expect in a coaching session?

 You can expect me to provide you with a safe environment in which to discuss, without judgement, the things you wish to tackle.
 I will give you my undivided attention and treat all our conversations with the utmost confidentiality (subject to legal and ethical considerations).
 Don't expect me to give you the answers - that's not what I'm here for, in fact I believe each individual has all the answers they need, they might just need a hand finding them.
-I will ask you thought provoking questions and might use creative exercises to help you think about things in new ways.
+I will share techniques and strategies that I think might be useful, I will ask you thought provoking questions and might use creative exercises to help you think about things in new ways.
 You can expect me to be direct and honest, but never intentionally offensive.
 I will support you and your goals 100%.
 Coaching is a journey of self-discovery and so expect to understand yourself better as part of the process and expect to have fun - this is my job and I enjoy what I do and want you to enjoy the process too.

-My company could benefit from learning about coaching - can you come and give a talk?
+My company could benefit from learning about coaching - can you come and talk to us?